 Actuarial Standards

-A-1 Modeling Input Data and Output Reports
+A-1 Hurricane Modeling Input Data and Output Reports

-Adjustments, edits, inclusions, or deletions to insurance company or other input data used by the modeling organization shall be based upon accepted actuarial, underwriting, and statistical procedures.
+Adjustments, edits, inclusions, or deletions to insurance company or other input data used by the modeling organization shall be based upon generally accepted actuarial, underwriting, and statistical procedures.

-All modifications, adjustments, assumptions, inputs and input file identification, and defaults necessary to use the model shall be actuarially sound and shall be included with the model output report.
-Treatment of missing values for user inputs required to run the model shall be actuarially sound and described with the model output report.
+All modifications, adjustments, assumptions, inputs and input file identification, and defaults necessary to use the hurricane model shall be actuarially sound and shall be included with the hurricane model output report.
+Treatment of missing values for user inputs required to run the hurricane model shall be actuarially sound and described with the hurricane model output report.

-Purpose: Modeled loss costs and probable maximum loss levels rely on certain insurer input data assumptions.
-Implicit assumptions may or may not be appropriate for a given entity using the model, depending on the circumstances.
+Purpose: Modeled hurricane loss costs and hurricane probable maximum loss levels rely on certain insurer input data assumptions.
+Implicit assumptions may or may not be appropriate for a given entity using the hurricane model, depending on the circumstances.

-Different modeling approaches may require different input data.
+Different hurricane modeling approaches may require different input data.

 Relevant Form: G-5, Actuarial Standards Expert Certification